Plastics (Wet Wipes) Bill

 Groups Affected

-- Wet wipe manufacturers: Will be significantly impacted, requiring changes to production processes and potentially leading to job losses if they cannot adapt.
+- Wet wipe manufacturers: Will be significantly affected, requiring changes to production methods or cessation of business.

 - Retailers: Will need to remove plastic wet wipes from their shelves.